hydra3333/vapoursynth-cnr3/src/handover_documents/CNR3_Coder_Restart_Introduction_to_CMS07_0_FINAL.md

 **Please list every prevailing rule you can identify from the aforementioned sources (CMS07.0, Document A, and our prior agreements), each numbered and stated briefly but with enough detail so that it is clear to a human, so that I can confirm, modify, supersede, or retire each one explicitly before this process coding begins.
-A new list of rules will thus be created applying to this new design and development.**
+Once I sign off, the confirmed list is recorded into the Production Spec's Prevailing Rules Register (§3A) — the authoritative, durable home of the rule list — which future Document A versions reproduce.
+A new confirmed rule list thus applies to this new design and development.**

 **Do not assume any rule carries over silently — surface them all for my sign-off.**
 If a remembered prior agreement is not present in CMS07.0, Document A, or this